Updated May 31, 2023

-- Enables effective multi core processing.
-Facilitates easier programming and reduce coding efforts.
+- Enables effective multi-core processing.
+Facilitates more accessible programming and reduces coding efforts.

-- ARM processer is deployed quite extensively in smart phones, tablets, mobile watches and multimedia players.
+- ARM processor is deployed extensively in smartphones, tablets, mobile watches, and multimedia players.

 ARM Architecture Acorn

-ARM is acronym for Advanced RISC Machine but its original name was Acorn RISC machine developed by Arm Holdings and this architecture was licensed to third part developer to package this in their products.
-6502 based BBC Micro series was the first ARM product to be released.
-It did not support graphic interface.
+It is an acronym for Advanced RISC Machine.
+Still, its original name was the Acorn RISC machine developed by Arm Holdings, and this architecture was licensed to the third-party developer to package this in their products.
+The first ARM product to be released was the 6502-based BBC Micro series.
+It did not support a graphic interface.

-With help of VLSI who provided ROM support, Acorn develop ARM2.
-Low latency was achieved along with efficiency of 6502.
-ARM2 has 32bit size in which 26 bits were for address and 6 bits for registers.
-It had only 30,000 transistors as against 40,000 mark of Motorola.
-This had helped in achieving low power consumption, heat dissipation, better performance and take a lead over intel 80286.
-ARM3 was later released with a provision to hold cache memory to improve the performance.
+With the help of VLSI, who provided ROM support, Acorn developed ARM2.
+Low latency was achieved along with an efficiency of 6502.
+ARM2 has a 32-bit size in which 26 bits are for addresses and 6 bits for registers.
+It had only 30,000 transistors as against the 40,000 marks of Motorola.
+This helped achieve low power consumption, heat dissipation, better performance, and take the lead over intel 80286.
+Later, ARM3 included a provision to hold cache memory to enhance performance.

 Acorn collaborated with Apple computer and VLSI technology and formed the new company ARM limited and new processor.
-ARM6 was released and Apple built their Apple Newton PDA using ARM6 based ARM610.
-These processors were used by in PCs by Acorn.
+ARM6 was released, and Apple built their Apple Newton PDA using ARM6-based ARM610.
+These processors were used in PCs by Acorn.
 DEC developed Strongarm using this processor.
 Intel incorporated the same processor in i960 processors.
 No of transistors grew only to 35000 in ARM6.
-In the year 2005 , 98% of the mobile phones had ARM processor.
-ARM6 continued to be used in mobile devices and its market share in 2013 was 60%.
+In the year 2005, 98% of mobile phones had ARM processors.
+Mobile devices continued to utilize ARM6, which maintained a market share of 60% in 2013.

 Innovative License Model

-ARM holding, floated from original Acorn, sells IP Cores to third party vendors in a variable model in terms of cost and deliverables.
-Third party vendors can build their own processor using ARM core and other products to build their own CPU, Microcontrollers, System-on-chips and devices and can sell it to other original equipment manufacturers.
-It sells only Core to the third party vendors who wish to develop their own chip design using ARM core.
-Arm holding does not allow reselling of it licenses.
-It sells IP only for the value perceived and delivered to its customers
+ARM holding, floated from original Acorn, sells IP Cores to third-party vendors in a variable model in terms of cost and deliverables.
+Third-party vendors can build their processors using ARM core and other products to build their CPU, Microcontrollers, System-on-chips, and devices.
+They can sell it to other original equipment manufacturers.
+It sells only Core to third-party vendors who wish to develop their chip design using ARM Core.
+Arm holding does not allow reselling of its licenses.
+It sells IP only for the value perceived and delivered to its customers.

 List of ARM Architecture

-Given below table shows few of the various architecture developed by ARM as well as their third party vendors.
+The table below shows a few of the various architectures developed by ARM and its third-party vendors.